shelleywong/CSCI211-Course-Materials/Labs/lab01.md

 ## Lab 01 Submissions

 All labs are due at 11:59pm the Friday following lab.
-For this lab you must set up your CSUChico-CSCI211 GitHub account, submit `hello.cpp`, `add.cpp`, and `print.cpp` to Inginious (there is a separate submission link for each exercise), and complete the 211 Linux Commands and Testing Google Survey.
+For this lab you must set up your CSUChico-CSCI211 GitHub account, submit `hello.cpp`, `add.cpp`, and `print.cpp` to [INGInious](https://inginious.csuchico.edu/) (there is a separate submission link for each exercise), and complete the 211 Linux Commands and Testing Google Survey.
 If you are not able to complete all the exercises, turn in your partial work for partial credit (or submit later for late credit!)<br>

 Optional but recommended step: add, commit, and push your code to GitHub (the `add` command below adds all changes in the repo):
 ```